5 Stories of Vegan Activism in Religious Communities

 Case in point: earlier this year, 12-year-old vegan activist Genesis Butler, with the support of the Million Dollar Vegan campaign, asked Pope Francis to adopt a plant-based diet for Lent.
 In a letter to the Catholic leader, Genesis cited easing animal suffering and healing our planet as reasons to go vegan.
 Although Pope Francis did not accept the challenge, he thanked Genesis for her letter.
 More important, the request itself was a catalyst for conversations addressing the moral imperatives for veganism.

 Another case in point is the Synagogue Vegan Challenge, which asks Jewish leaders to address the importance of veganism in their communities.
-The challenge is a program by The Shamayim V’Aretz Institute, an animal welfare organization that counts celebrity Mayim Bialik among its founding members.
-Select synagogues in the United States and Canada commit to including vegan educational programs in their community for an entire year and receive a $5,000 grant upon successful completion of the challenge.
-The Shamayim V’Aretz Institute is currently planning its fourth year (2020–2021) of the challenge.
+The challenge is a program by Shamayim: Jewish Animal Advocacy (formerly The Shamayim V’Aretz Institute), an organization that counts celebrity Mayim Bialik among its founding members.
+Since 2017, select synagogues in the United States and Canada commit to including vegan educational programs in their community for an entire year and receive a $5,000 grant upon completion of the challenge.

 You can read our Activist Story on the Synagogue Vegan Challenge here.